Skip to main content

 3. Stress

-Stress is an incredibly common source of soreness, fatigue, and even injury.
-If you’ve been under more stress than usual, you may be tensing your neck muscles without even realizing it, leading to pain and soreness in your neck and back.
+Stress is an incredibly common source of soreness.
+If you’ve been under more stress than usual, you may be tensing your neck muscles without realizing it.
+This is a very frequent reason for why people ask, “what does it mean when your neck hurts?”

 4. Past or Present Injury